xquery/rxq/README.md

 Then you will need setup a MarkLogic appserver (follow example simple instructions), edit rxq-rewriter.xqy to import the library modules containing your RESTXQ annotations.

+You can enable the following options via setting variable in rxq-rewriter.xqy
+* enable-caching - performs simple caching of your annotated function outputs
+* enable-gzip - will output gzip encoding as default

 All the following code examples are included in the example application.

 The following xquery module illustrates how to annotate your modules functions using RESTXQ, which in turn will map them to a URL so they can be invoked via an HTTP Request.